 With over 1200 kilometres of coastlines in the south west, there’s plenty of possibilities for interacting with marine life.
 Catch humpback, southern right and blue whales along the coast, as well as dolphins, orcas, rays, seals and other ocean-dwelling animals.
-Read on to find out where best to spot marine life:

 Australia’s South West has one of the longest whale watching seasons in the world, spanning from January to December.
 Here are some of the best vantage points to see them from the shore:

 Ocean Beach, Denmark

 Point Ann, Fitzgerald River National Park, 65km east of Bremer Bay

 Whale watching cruises depart daily (weather and season dependent) from Albany, Augusta, Busselton and Dunsborough.